uggedal/uggedal.com/site/journal/efficient-and-lightweight-notices-in-django.md

+% Efficient and Lightweight Notices in Django
+% Eivind Uggedal
+% 2008-10-20

 Drawing inspiration from [Merb][mer] I wrote a lightweight messaging app for Django.
 My solution uses a normal GET query parameter containing the base64 and urlencoded message.